ewanbarclay/readthedocs_XDF/docs/task2.rst

 ==================================
-2  Detecting and measuring sources
+TASK 2:  *Detecting and measuring sources*
 ==================================

 The next part of the project concentrates on identifying, and measuring the properties of sources or objects.